Head's up, there might be affiliate links ahead!

 Actually, it wasn’t until I started working with a coach and dieting down for my fitness competition about 6 months later that I actually started to notice a difference, but it wasn’t because my fitness routine had changed that much.
-It was very much the same as my P90x routine.
+My fitness competition training was very much the same as my P90x routine.

-The difference wasn’t the running, it was my diet.
+The difference was my exersize, it was my diet

 It was not until I became acutely aware of how many calories, particularly processes carbohydrates I was consuming, that I really started to see results.
 I realized the style of workout I was doing wasn’t driving my results, it was my food intake.
 So whether it’s yoga, running, weight lifting or belly dancing, your fitness routine is not going to make a tremendous impact on your physique unless your diet is dialed in first.

 With that in mind, it’s also true that leveraging cardio as an additional tool for fat loss can have an impact on your results.
 However, long-distance running (like a half marathon) is not an ideal strategy for losing pounds as you need to fuel those runs with lots of calories.
 And because I workout for aesthetic reasons (just being honest) and not because I just love getting all sweaty, I see no reason to put any long distance running goals back in my immediate fitness plan.